Stepsize and Linesearch

 ArmijoLinesearch(M=DefaultManifold())

-with the Fields above as keyword arguments and the retraction is set to the default retraction on M.
+with the fields keyword arguments and the retraction is set to the default retraction on M.

-• based on a tuple (amp, ams, i) of a AbstractManoptProblem amp, AbstractManoptSolverState ams and a current iterate i.
+of a AbstractManoptProblem amp, AbstractManoptSolverState ams and a current iterate i with keywords.

 source